bazad/blanket/README.md

 to the Mach service port we want to free in launchd.
 Then, once we've sent launchd the malicious exception message and freed the service port, we will try to get that same port name reused, but this time for a Mach port to which we hold the receive right.
-That way, when a client asks launchd to send them the Mach port for the service, launchd will instead send them our port, letting us impersonate that service to the client.
-After that there are many different routes to gain system privileges.
+That way, when a client asks launchd to give them a send right to the Mach port for the service, launchd will instead give them a send right to our port, letting us impersonate that service to the client.
+After that, there are many different routes to gain system privileges.

 ### Triggering the vulnerability